-According to the World Health Organization, as of 2014 there were approximately 285 million persons with a visual impairment worldwide.
-These include 39 million people who were totally blind and 246 million who were visually impaired.
-About 1.3 million Americans are classified as legally blind (their visual field in their best eye is 20 degrees or less or their acuity is less than 20/200), while about 290,000 are totally blind (with at most some light perception).
+According to the World Health Organization as of 2014 there were approximately 285 million persons with a visual impairment worldwide.
+These include 39 million people who were blind and 246 million who were visually impaired.
+About 1.3 million Americans are classified as legally blind (their visual field in their best eye is 20 degrees or fewer or their acuity is less than 20/200), while about 290,000 are blind (with at most some light perception).

 Safety is paramount for a person with a visual impairment.
 They need to find safe places to cross a street.
 They must avoid hitting obstacles or falling over drop-offs.
 They sometimes have to navigate unfamiliar environments, read signs, or ask for confirmation of their current location or orientation.
 Persons with visual impairments often have difficulty recognizing the objects and people around them.
-Changes in a familiar environment can present challenges, as can the task of finding a misplaced object.
+Changes in a familiar environment can present challenges as can finding a misplaced object.

-One of the advantages afforded by relying on canes, guide dogs, or human assistance is simplicity and relative ease of use.
+One advantage afforded by relying on canes, guide dogs, or human help is simplicity and relative ease of use.
 Technological aids are often problematic because of cost, usability, performance, and complexity.
 As Manduchi and Coughlan put it, in their 2012 article on electronic travel aids (ETA), “The cane is economical, reliable and long-lasting, and never runs out of power.”
 They add:

-“…it is not clear whether some of the innovative features of newly proposed ETAs (longer detection range, for example) are really useful for blind mobility.
+“… it is not clear whether some innovative features of newly proposed ETAs (longer detection range, for example) are useful for blind mobility.
 Finally, presenting complex environmental features (such as the direction and distance to multiple obstacles) through auditory or tactile channels can easily overwhelm the user, who is already concentrated on using his or her remaining sensory capacity for mobility and orientation.”

 Electronic travel aids (ETAs) may place additional burdens on a person with a visual impairment.
 Most ETAs require the user to actively scan the environment, which can be time-consuming and require conscious, concentrated effort.
 Sometimes the feedback from an ETA means that the user must perform additional measurements in order to identify an obstacle.
 And, for those visually impaired persons who rely on environmental sound cues, acoustic feedback from an ETA can interfere with environmental sound cues.
 Finally, there is the additional expense involved in acquiring a technological aid.